 technologies and driver aids including autonomous emergency braking,

 smart cruise control and lane departure warning, blind spot and rear cross traffic warning systems.
 Also featured is

 cruise control which uses radar technology to automatically slow down

 features and if the worst ever happened, the Kia Niro is equiped with seven airbags.

 Kia Connected Services featuring TomTom®, hands-free calls and texts, voice recognition via pre-downloaded apps and wireless smartphone charging.

-The Niro is a dedicated hybrid model on an all-new platform which will
+The Niro is a dedicated hybrid model on a platform which will

 only ever be used for electrified vehicles.
 It's powertrain, like its design, marks it out as something different from the norm in dedicated hybrid vehicles.
 While it pairs a petrol engine with an electric motor like the majority of hybrids, the Niro uses an all-new